merouaneamqor/generate_image/README.md

 # GenerateImage
-The GenerateImage gem is a Ruby gem that provides an interface for generating images using the OpenAI DALL-E API.
-This gem can be used in Ruby on Rails projects or any other Ruby projects.
+The GenerateImage gem is a Ruby gem that provides a unified interface for generating images using multiple AI image generation APIs.
+It supports OpenAI DALL-E, Stability AI, Hugging Face, and allows easy extension to other providers.

 ## Installation
 Add this line to your application's Gemfile: